elifnurkarahasan/DSA210_project/README.md

 ***Techniques Used & Stages of Analysis:*** Techniques used for this model include firstly to select numerical features such as Price/Hour, Time, and Rating for their relevance to predicting genres.
 Then, game genres were encoded into numeric values using LabelEncoder, enabling the model to process categorical labels.
 Features were scaled using StandardScaler to normalize their ranges, ensuring compatibility with the Naive Bayes algorithm.
 Similar to Random Forest and Decision Tree models, the dataset was augmented using SMOTE to address class imbalances.
 A Gaussian Naive Bayes Classifier was trained on the resampled data to predict game genres based on the selected features.
 For cross-validation, a 5-fold Stratified K-Fold cross-validation was implemented to evaluate model accuracy on various subsets of the data.
 Accuracy scores were computed during this 5-fold cross-validation, providing a reliable measure of the model's performance.
 The model was tested on unseen data, and results were summarized in a confusion matrix and a classification report, just like how it was done on Decision Tree and Random Forest models.
 Similarly, feature importance was approximated by analyzing the variances of input features, providing insights into which attributes influenced genre predictions.
 A hypothetical scenario was tested with a new game having specific attributes (Price/Hour = 0.20, Time = 50 hours, Rating = 90), the ame values used for Decision Tree and Random Forest models.
 However in this model, I chose not to use RMSE as it is a metric specific to regression tasks where the goal is to predict continuous values.
 In this model, the task was classification, aiming to predict category.
 For classification models like Naive Bayes, accuracy, confusion matrices, and classification reports are more appropriate metrics as they evaluate the correctness of categorical predictions rather than numerical errors.

+***Accuracy and Confusion Matrix scores of the Model:*** For accuracy scores, the cross-validation accuracy scores range from 0.31 to 0.42, with a mean cross-validation accuracy of 0.38.
+These scores indicate that the model's generalization ability is relatively limited when tested on unseen data.
+The test set accuracy is 0.44, which means that the model correctly predicts the genre 44% of the time.
+While this performance is not particularly strong, it aligns with the simplicity of the Naive Bayes algorithm and the nature of the dataset.

+As for classification report, genres such as Vehicle Simulation and Card Game have high precision, indicating that when the model predicts these genres, it is often correct.
+However, many genres, such as Action-Adventure and Adventure, have zero precision, reflecting poor performance for these classes.
+Recall is high for genres like Vehicle Simulation and Card Game, which means the model successfully captures most of these classes.
+Also, recall is zero for several underrepresented genres, indicating that the model is not strong in handling all classes.
+The F1-score, a harmonic mean of precision and recall, reflects similar trends.
+Genres with high precision and recall, such as Vehicle Simulation, show strong F1-scores, while others exhibit very low or zero F1-scores.

+As for the confusion matrix, it reveals the breakdown of predictions for each genre.
+For example, Vehicle Simulation is accurately predicted with high consistency, as seen by its correctly predicted instances (diagonal values).
+Card Game also shows strong performance, with all its test cases correctly classified.
+Some genres, such as Action-Adventure and Adventure, are never correctly classified, resulting in zero correct predictions.
+This indicates that the Naive Bayes model struggles with genres that have overlapping features, leading to misclassification.

 # Findings

+In this section, findings derived from each of the visualizations and predictive models are given below.

+**VISUALIZATION FINDINGS**

+**-Finding 1: Pie Chart Visualization For Genre Distribution**

+**-Finding 2: Pie Chart Visualization For Genre Distribution**

+**-Finding 3: Pie Chart Visualization For Genre Distribution**

+**-Finding 4: Pie Chart Visualization For Genre Distribution**

+**-Finding 5: Pie Chart Visualization For Genre Distribution**

+**-Finding 6: Pie Chart Visualization For Genre Distribution**

+**-Finding 7: Pie Chart Visualization For Genre Distribution**

+**-Finding 8: Pie Chart Visualization For Genre Distribution**

+**MACHINE LEARNING MODEL FINDINGS**

 # Limitations and Future Work